mmozuras/vimfiles/README.md

-# Vim

-It is recommended that you use [gVim](http://www.vim.org/download.php#pc) in either Windows or Linux and [MacVim](https://github.com/b4winckler/macvim/downloads) for Mac.

 # Usage

-Clone this repo into your home directory either as .vim (linux/mac) or vimfiles (Windows).
+Clone this repo into your home directory.
 Such as:

     git clone --recursive git://github.com/mmozuras/vimfiles.git ~/.vim